Hooli-Strike-Team/Group1_Project/TEAM_RESOURCES/SQL_TESTING_Worksheet.md

  <img  src="Images_Milestone5/ProjectDatabaseERD.png">
 </p>

-### User_Account ###
+### User_Account Table ###
-Table Name: User_Account
+Name: User_Account

-Table Description:
+Description:
     Holds user account data tuples containing: 'Username', 'Password', 'First_Name', 'Last_Name', and 'Email'.
-    User_Account is populated by the submission form on the Create Account page.
+    User_Account is populated from the submission form on the Create Account page.
     Username and Password are verified in this table to grant the user access to the rest of the application.

-Fields:
+Field Descriptions:
     Username, VARCHAR(32) - Primary Key
     Password, VARCHAR(16)
     First_Name, VARCHAR(50)
     Last_Name, VARCHAR(50)
     Email, VARCHAR(320) - UNIQUE
+Tests for Table Verification:

-## User_Account Interaction Tests ##
+## USER_ACCOUNT ACCESS METHODS ##
-User_Account_Test_1: INTERACTION WITH THE 'CREATE ACCOUNT' PAGE
+Create_User_Account Access Method
+    Name: 'Create_User_Account'
+    Description:  Insert a tuple of new user data into the User_Account table.
+    Parameters:  Username (UNIQUE, PK), Password, First_Name, Last_Name, and Email (UNIQUE) return values:  None.
+    List of tests for verifying each access method:

+#=====BEGIN 'Create_User_Account' ACCESS METHOD TEST DESCRIPTIONS====#

+Test 1: 'Create_User_Account' submits records
-    Use case name
+    Use case name:
-        'Create Account' form submission inserts valid record into User_Account.
+        Verify 'Create Account' form submission inserts valid record into User_Account.
-    Description
+    Description:
         Verify that valid form data entered in the "Create an Account" page produces a record in the User_Account database table.
     Pre-conditions
-        User must provide a valid Username that does not exist in the User_Account table, as well as Password, First_Name, Last_Name, and Email.
-Email address must be unique.
+        User must provide a Username that does not exist in the User_Account table.
+        Email address must be unique to each account.
+        Password, First_Name, Last_Name, and Email must also be entered.
     Test steps
         1. Navigate to 'Create an Account' page
         2. Provide a valid user name